ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-17-the-evm-object-format-eof-upgrade-explained/index.zh.md

 **Thank you for reading this article!**

-To learn more about the EOF upgrade, please go here: https://notes.ethereum.org/@ipsilon/evm-object-format-overview
+To learn more about the EOF upgrade please go to: https://notes.ethereum.org/@ipsilon/eof1-checklist

 To learn more about ETC please go to: https://ethereumclassic.org